Volume of Recreational boating vessels in the U.S. 2010, 2019, 2021, by state

 2021 Recreational Boating Statistics

 The data sources below can conflict and it depends on the year the data was collected.
 Having said that, the numbers are still close within a few thousand boats.
 In some cases, the inactive boats (historical) may be counted.
+If you are looking for specifics on each state and how to title your boat, check Boat Registration and Titling in Each U.S. State.

 Top 20 states with most registered boats rankings